What is the Excel TEXT Function?

 If the Excel TEXT function isn’t working

-Sometimes, TEXT function will give an error “#NAME?”.
+Sometimes, the TEXT function will give an error “#NAME?”.
 This happens when we skip the quotation marks around the format code.

 Let’s take an example to understand this.

 If we input the formula =TEXT(A2, mm-dd-yy).
 It would give an error because the formula is incorrect and should be written this way: =TEXT(A2,”mm-dd-yy”).

 - The data converted into text cannot be used for calculations.
 If needed, we should keep the original data in a hidden format and use it for other formulas.

 - The characters that can be included in the format code are: